nilamdeka23/GameOfLife/README.md

 ### Implementation Details
-To maintain a good quality and maintainibility of code, I have used the classical MVC Android Achitecture.
+To maintain a good quality and maintainibility of code, I have used the classic MVC Android Achitecture.

-I created three main packages: Model, View and Controller, segregating the view and game logic and keeping the controller("The glue") lean.
+I created three main packages: Model, View and Controller, segregating the view and game logic, keeping the controller("the glue") lean.
-Custom View using Android 2D graphics packagages to implement the GameBoard View.
+Custom View uses Android 2D graphics packagages to implement the GameBoard View.

 ### Sample GamePlay